nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User opens the application
 2. TechTrack shows the list of jobs.
-3. User enters the “salary” command followed by either "asc" or "desc"
+3. User enters the “salary {asc/desc}"
 4. UI display the list of jobs sorted by salaries in either ascending or descending orderParser with indexes.

 Use case ends.